-- Catalyze the development of new or existing arts and cultural spaces through acquisition, renovation, or purchase of specialized equipment; - Improve physical, social, and cultural accessibility to arts and cultural spaces; - Enhance access to arts and cultural spaces for underserved communities and underrepresented arts and cultural practices; or - Strengthen the capacity of the sector to develop, operate, and sustain arts and cultural spaces.
+- Catalyze the development of new or existing arts and cultural spaces through acquisition, renovation, or purchase of specialized equipment; - Improve physical accessibility to arts and cultural spaces; - Enhance access to arts and cultural spaces for underserved communities and underrepresented arts and cultural practices; or - Strengthen the capacity of the sector to develop, operate, and sustain arts and cultural spaces.

-All projects must be completed before December 31, 2026.
+All projects must be completed before December 31, 2027.
 Project categories include: